Home / Vocabulary exercises / Vocabulary by topic / Talking about movies 1

 level: Intermediate (B1/B2)

-Talking about movies is a great way to practise English and connect with other speakers.
+Talking about movies is a great way to practice English and connect with other speakers.
 This first exercise covers the essential vocabulary for discussing films, genres, and the cinema experience.
 This is exercise 1 of 2.

 READY TO PRACTICE?
 LET’S GO!